Get Help Today(877) 648-4288

 Cough syrups that contain either Codeine or Dextromethorphan generally carry comparatively little risk when someone takes them responsibly.
 However, Lean’s cough syrup, hard candy, and soda mixture create a violet-colored, sweet tasting liquid substance that is easy to make and hard to quit.
 Although Lean statistics are still emerging, a reported 1 in 10 teens “abuse cough syrup to get high.”

 Currently, there are tens of thousands of Americans dying of Opioid-related overdoses every year.
 The Codeine in Lean can cause both fatal non-fatal overdoses and Codeine poisoning.
-Despite these risks Lean is regularly abused for its ability to cause euphoria in users.
-Typically, the effects of Lean last between 3 to 6 hours.
+Despite these risks, this substance is regularly abused for its ability to cause euphoria in users.
+Typically, the effects of this substance last between 3 to 6 hours.

 - Itchy skin